 With Prior Learning Assessment, you can receive undergraduate college credits through the assessment of prior college-level learning.
 You can also complete approved national testing examinations.
 This can accelerate the time it takes to complete an undergraduate degree at a fraction of the cost.

 Certain states limit cumulative degree program credits awarded through Prior Learning Assessment.
-Check with an enrollment advisor for details.
+Check with an enrollment representative for details.
 And please keep in mind that acceptance of credit by any institution is at the discretion of the receiving institution.
 You’ll need to confirm whether or not credits accepted by or earned at University of Phoenix will be accepted by another institution.

 Veterans and active duty servicemembers can have their military training evaluated for college credit.
 There is no charge to submit official military documents of training and experience for evaluation.